gaehlerm/SoftwareEngineering/README.md

 a.b() vs. b(a)
 ```

 In both cases, this might change the value of a.
 However, there are some differences. `b(a)` can access only the public variables and functions of a.
 If a has a public variable c, then we can write `b(a.c)`, which makes even more clear what part of a is to be changed.
 While in `a.b()` there is no way telling which variables in `a` are going to be changed by `b`.
 You can only hope the author did well obey the SRP and give `b()` a more meaningful name that allows to understand easily which variables of a are going to be changed.
-Or the method has to be defined such that it's called by `a.c.b()`.
+Or `a` has to be a struct, such that the method is called by `a.c.b()`.

 From the code point of view, both functions do roughly the same and there is no clear advantage for one or the other.
 However the class method call, `a.b()` is frequently more readable than `b(a)` as we'll see in a second.
 Simply because of the way our natural language is structured.